Building the partnerships, trust, and momentum that turn shared purpose into real-world impact

 Her leadership also includes major visitor-attraction and education roles: Alex served as Executive Director and CEO of the Chabot Space & Science Center in Oakland, CA, guiding fundraising, exhibition development, and educational partnerships.
 She was also a founding leader of the UK’s National Space Centre, helping imagine and build the country’s flagship space science attraction from the ground up.

 A longtime science communicator, Alex began her career in production at the BBC and spent two years presenting The Final Frontier, a television series on astronomy and space.
-She has authored books for kids and adults about the cosmos and currently produces a weekly 'curiosity' show for Huntsville’s public radio station, WLRH.
+She has authored books for kids and adults about the cosmos and currently produces a weekly curiosity show for Huntsville’s public radio station, WLRH.

 Alex is a proud mom, a former school board trustee, Great Pyrenees owner (which requires infinite patience), occasional member of the Huntsville Master Chorale, and a firm believer in the power of curiosity.
-She holds a degree in Astrophysics from the University of Leicester, UK and proudly calls Huntsville, Alabama home.
+She holds a degree in Astrophysics from the University of Leicester, UK, and proudly calls Huntsville, Alabama home.